Pit Bull Puzzle

 January 26, 2011

 Last weeks's attack by three canines who went after a Kamloops man walking his daughter's dog has resurrected the decades-old debate about pit bulls and whether the breed should be banned.
-The Daily News talked to the owners of three American Staffordshire Three American Staffordshire terrier owners say they don't want Kamloops to ban pit bulls or the breeds considered related to pit bulls as a result of a dog attack last week.
+The Daily News talked to the owners of three American Staffordshire Terriers, who say they don't want Kamloops to ban pit bulls or the breeds considered related to pit bulls as a result of a dog attack last week.

 Which raises the question: Are they pit bulls?
 It depends on who you talk to.